rshom/vikingServiceProgram/equipment.md

 permalink: /equipment/
 ---

 Description about being full spectrum and supporting all needs.
 We provide service to back up our sales.
-Installation and service done by viking.
+Installation and service done by viking **without subcontractors**.

 # Lifts